 Prior to the New Guidance, What Changes Were Allowable for DCAPs?

-Previously, enrollment in a DCAP could only be made at open enrollment, prior to the plan year.
-Only a few exceptions to mid-year plan changes were typically allowed, if the changes were already addressed in the plan document, including:
+Enrollment in the DCAP could only be made at open enrollment, prior to the plan year.
+Only a few exceptions for mid–year plan changes were typically allowed, if the changes were already addressed in the plan document, including:

 - Employee status changes, such as changes to marital status, number of dependents, etc.

-- Employment status changes, such as moving from full-time to part-time, etc.
+- Employment status changes, such as moving from full-time to part-time hours, etc.

 - Cost or coverage changes, such as switching the child’s paid provider to free care